Privacy Policy

 a) Datadog

 We use the DataDog service on our platform, a service of DataDog, Inc (USA).
 With the help of DataDog, we can monitor and analyse user behaviour on our platform.
 For this purpose, DataDog analyses the server log files generated on the platform.
-These contain, among other things, your IP address and information on user behavior.
+These contain, among other things, your IP address and information on user behaviour.
 The log files are kept for a period of 90 days and then deleted.

 5. External Media and Third-Party Services

-We use the chat tool Intercom from the provider Intercom Inc (USA) on our platform.
 If you send us enquiries via chat, your details from the chat process, including the contact data you provided there, are stored with us for the purpose of processing the enquiry and in the event of follow-up questions.
 Our chat function stores the IP addresses with the location of the users who compose messages.

 b) imgix CDN